nitbae/chess/README.md

 # chess
 This repository contains my entertaining thing (not a serious project).
 It is like a single chess game where you can play against the engine.
-It may be some changes later) -
+It may be some changes later :)
+-

 In first, I'm going to create like vision for every type of pieces - moves that player is allowed to do by this piece.